fredericjs/surfalize/README.md

-surfalize is a python package for analyzing microscope topography measurement data in terms of surface rouggness and other topographic parameters.
+surfalize is a python package for analyzing microscope topography measurement data in terms of surface roughness and other topographic parameters.
 It is intended primarily for microtextured surfaces and is supposed to replace software packages such as MountainsMap, MultiFileAnalyzer and Gwyddion for the most common tasks.

 ## How to install